Plan your hybrid Azure Active Directory join implementation

 To plan your hybrid Azure AD implementation, you should familiarize yourself with:

 - Review things you should know

-- Review controlled validation of hybrid Azure AD join
+- Review targeted deployment of hybrid Azure AD join

 - Select your scenario based on your identity infrastructure